 Principles of Mathematics: Book 1 and Principles of Mathematics: Book 2

 Designed to take 2 years (grades 7 and 8), although there is a schedule for completing in 3 years at a slower pace for students who start earlier as well as one for completing in 1 year at an accelerated pace for older students.
 Together, the books are a pre-algebra program.
 Book 1 focuses on firming up arithmetic, building problem-solving skills, and geometry preparation, while Book 2 focuses on pre-algebra.
 Take the placement tests to determine if a student is ready to begin Book 1.

-- Jacob’s Elementary Algebra – We designed an ecourse to go alongside Jacob’s Elementary Algebra that brings in the biblical worldview and allows for easy transitions into and out of the Principles program.
+Note: Katherine has designed an ecourse to go alongside both of these programs that brings in the biblical worldview and allows for easy transitions into and out of the Principles program.

 Upon completion of Principles of Algebra 2, students should complete a geometry course (if not already completed); if they have already completed geometry, students should be ready to begin a precalculus course or a college algebra program.
 Advanced students may also want to study for and take the College Algebra CLEP test.
 While Principles does not cover everything on the test, advanced students may be able to use a CLEP study guide to fill in additional college-level concepts (as well as to gain familiarity with the test format).
 Some students may simply be done their high school math after Algebra 2, as it is often the last required math course.